developersCradle/mockito-and-junit-java-unit-testing/README.md

 - Capturing argument which was passed to Pay() method

 - Old way declaring mocks`this.paymentServiceMock = mock(PaymentService.class);`
-- New and recommended way is using annotations @Mock replaces upper declaration
+- New and recommended way is using annotations `@Mock` replaces upper declaration

 - To match names in given when pattern, we can use BDD.
 Just different naming pattern

 <img src="tddNaming.PNG" alt="alt text" width="300"/>

-- when and then  changes to given willReturn
+- When and then changes to given `willReturn`

 ```
 when(this.roomServiceMock.getAvailableRooms()).thenReturn(Collections.singletonList(new Room("Room 1", 5)));